ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 If you increase a number high enough it'll go negative.
 	>Don't go too high or you'll need to reset the value to default.

-Depot capacities have been limited, so adding too much won't crash and delete your game when you save.
-	>Best I can tell is a height limit of 65536 for any objects.

 SM will freeze when you disable ECM.
 	> ECM hooks into a lot of stuff, if you don't want the game to freeze when you disable it then restart SM so mods aren't loaded and then disable it.

-Silva's Modular Apartments and the Cheats pane upgrade 1/2/3 == game freezing.
-	> Fixed in v13.4

 Examine can fail to examine stuff.
 	> Please let me know what it failed on.